ngandrass/moodle-local_archiving/docs/dev/components/storage-drivers.md

 # Storage Drivers

 Storage drivers are responsible for safely transferring a finished archive to a specific storage location.

-!!! warning "Work in Progress (WIP)"
-    This section is still under active development.
-Information and specifications can still be changed in the future.
+When creating archives for legal reasons, storing the archives in an external WORM[^1] storage is strongly advised.

+[^1]: WORM: _"write once, read many"_ - A storage solution that allows to write data only once and only allow subsequent reads.
+Changes of data that was once written is prohibited.

 ## Tasks and Responsibilities